Revengeseekerz: Artwork

 The album artwork for Revengeseekerz displays Remover kneeling with a cigarette in their mouth, while pressing a burning katana onto the ground.
 The album art was photographed in January 2025 during a photoshoot by Brendon Burton in Oxnard, California.
 During the photoshoot, Remover explained that a flame was used for roughly three seconds in each shot, resulting in their hair catching fire around fifty times.
 Some of the final images show visible signs of singed hair from the repeated burns.
 Remover later recalled arriving at a restaurant after the shoot and realizing they still smelled strongly of butane from the flames.
+In an interview with Our Generation Music, Remover said that they had lost the katana after their house was robbed.

 Promotion and release

-Remover announced Revengeseekerz on January 1, 2025.
-That day, they released its lead single, "JRJRJR", and an accompanying music video co-directed by Parker Corey, without prior announcement.
+Remover released the lead single, "JRJRJR" and an accompanying music video co-directed by Parker Corey, on January 1, 2025 without prior announcement.
+That same day, they also announced Revengeseekerz without specifying a release date.
 A second single, "Dancing with Your Eyes Closed", was released on February 26, 2025, with an accompanying music video co-directed by Noah Sellers.
 The track list was revealed on March 28.
-Revengeseekerz released with no prior announcement on April 4, 2025, alongside a music video for "Angels in Camo," co-directed by Noah Sellers.
+Revengeseekerz was surprise-released on April 4, 2025, alongside a music video for "Angels in Camo," co-directed by Noah Sellers.
 In the wrap up of their Turn Up or Die Tour, Remover released "Supernova" as a single on May 22, 2025, which was previously exclusive to its CD release and features rapper Funeral.
 The third single, "Dreamflasher", was released with an accompanying music video on September 12, 2025.
 The single's B-side is "Audiostalker" featuring Lucy Bedroque, initially in Remover's mixtape Indie Rock, released less than a month prior.

 Throughout April and May 2025, they embarked on the Turn Up or Die Tour across the United States and Canada.
 In June 2025, Remover was announced as one of the opening acts for the North American leg of Turnstile's Never Enough Tour alongside Amyl and the Sniffers, Speed, Mannequin Pussy, and Blood Orange, which took place throughout September and October 2025.
-Remover also performed at the Fuji Rock Festival and Lollapalooza.
+Remover also performed at the Fuji Rock Festival and Lollapalooza that year.
+In April 2026, they announced the North America leg of their Live Exhibit tour, which began on June 4, in New York and is set to conclude on October 7, in Seattle.
+The European leg of the tour was later announced in June, set to begin on August 15, in Gothernberg and conclude on August 29, in Reading, with Dazegxd serving as the opening act.